-Einstein's Theory of Invariance
+Einstein's Theory of Relativity

-is based on Constancy, not Relativity
+because it is based on Constancy, not Relativity.

 by Craig Rusbult, Ph.D.

+As explained in my Detailed Overview of Scientific Method: "Another strategy [for inventing theories] is to construct a theory, using the logic of internal consistency, by building on the foundation of a few assumed axiomatic components.
 In mathematics, an obvious example is Euclid's geometry.
-An example from science is Einstein's theory of Special Relativity; after postulating that two things are constant — the observed speed of light, and physical laws in uniformly moving reference frames * — logical consistency, which Einstein explored with mental experiments and mathematics, makes it necessary that some properties (length, time, velocity, mass,...) will be relative while other properties (proper length & proper time, rest mass,...) are constant. [* it's uniformly moving reference frames for Special Relativity, but for General Relativity it's all reference frames]
+An example from science is Einstein's theory of Special Relativity; after postulating that two things are constant — the observed speed of light, and physical laws in uniformly moving reference frames * — logical consistency, which Einstein explored with mental experiments and mathematics, makes it necessary that some properties will be relative (length, time, velocity, mass,...) but other properties will be constant (proper length, proper time, rest mass,...). [* This invariance of physical laws occurs only for uniformly moving reference frames in his Special Relativity, but it's for all reference frames in his General Relativity.]"

-the observed laws of physics,
+the observed laws of physics, the observed time,

 Albert Einstein was unhappy about the name "theory of relativity".
 He preferred "theory of invariance".
 The reason is that [one] cornerstone of his 1905 theory of relativity is that the measured velocity of light is the same (invariant) regardless of any relative motion between a laboratory and the source of light.
 What Einstein feared came to pass when the popular catchphrase of his theory became "everything is relative."
 It was snatched up by people not acquainted with the scientific context, who regarded the theory as evidence in support of their own social views. { Arthur Miller, from a letter in New Scientist }

-In actual fact, the theory of relativity is anchored in absolutism — in the concrete of Einstein's two postulates: The velocity of light is a universal constant, and the laws of physics are constant.
+In actual fact, the theory of relativity is anchored in absolutism — in the concrete claims of Einstein's two postulates: The velocity of light is a universal constant, and the laws of physics are constant.
 He described these postulates as principles of invariance.
 An insightful textual analysis of the introductory sections of the 1905 paper would have recognized that the two "postulates" specify unchanging principles that serve as the foundations of the theory.
 In fact, Einstein called his creation an "Invariententheorie," a theory of invariance.
 The name "theory of relativity" was coined later in a review by German physicist Max Planck.
 Einstein resisted that name for years, although he reluctantly bowed to peer pressure.
 The relativistic features of time and space that led to the term "theory of relativity" are derived from the principles of invariance. { quoted from POSTMODERNIST RHETORIC DOES NOT CHANGE FUNDAMENTAL SCIENTIFIC FACTS by Irving M. Klotz, who is a Morrison Professor, Emeritus, in the departments of chemistry and of biochemistry, molecular biology, and cell biology at Northwestern University }

 The fundamental principle underlying the theory of relativity it that the laws of nature always have the same form for all observers.
 This follows from our belief that there are laws that describe, precisely and mathematically, the connections between causes and effects.
 This invariance of the laws of nature sometimes called the principle of covariance, or the principle of relativity.
 It says that the laws of nature are completely objective, and do not depend on who is looking at the phenomena or from what vantage point.